xsankar/global-bd-conf/README.md

 ## Setup
 1. Install Spark 1.4.x
    * https://spark.apache.org/downloads.html
+   * Pre-built is fine.
+It is a good exercise to compile and run Spark.
+   * We will be running pyspark via iPython.
+So, for this orkshop, don't worry about standalone deployment et al
 2. Make sure you have a working Python and iPython setup.
 Anaconda distribution is recommended
    * http://ipython.org/install.html
 3. Make sure iPython is running fine (on it's own)